Collective-SB/ISAN/Documentation/Core/README.md

 ## Intro

-Given Frozenbyte's very interesting decision to hide global coordinates from players in favour of realism - y'know, relativity and all - us Endos are faced with some interesting questions: **Where the fuck am I? and where the fuck are you?**
+Given Frozenbyte's very interesting decision to hide global coordinates from players in favour of realism - y'know, relativity and all - us Endos are faced with some interesting questions: **Where the hell am I? and where the fuck are you?**

 Maybe we can throw some math & code at those questions, hoping for the best.